stevegrossi/stevegrossi.github.io/source/posts/2013-01-05-sorting-algorithms-redux.html.markdown

 tags: computer science
 ---

-[Sorting Algorithms Redux][1]
+Without a formal computer science background, I found [this YouTube series][1] an accessible introduction to the subjects of time complexity, big-O notation, and sorting algorithms.

-Without a formal computer science background, I found this YouTube series an accessible introduction to the subjects of time complexity, big-O notation, and sorting algorithms.
+READMORE

 **Time complexity** is the relationship between how much time it will take a computer to perform some function on a set of data, and the size of the data set.
 In other words, it's how a function *scales* as the amount of data it acts upon increases.
 You might also think of it as one way to measure the efficiency of a function.